Interdistrict Transfers (for families residing outside of district boundaries)

 Please note: Interdistrict transfer applications for new 11th and 12th grade students may not be accepted.

-ALL INTERDISTRICT PERMITS ARE REVIEWED ON AN ANNUAL BASIS AND MAY BE DENIED, NON-RENEWED OR CANCELLED DURING THE SCHOOL YEAR FOR THE FOLLOWING REASONS:
+ALL INTERDISTRICT PERMITS ARE REVIEWED ON AN ANNUAL BASIS AND MAY BE DENIED, NON-RENEWED OR CANCELLED DURING THE SCHOOL YEAR BASED ON THE FOLLOWING ELEVEN CRITERIA

 - Student fails to attend school the first day of the school year, fails to continue enrollment in a District-offered special program or course of study, or enrolls in any non-District school.

 - Student does not maintain a satisfactory record of scholarship, citizenship and/or attendance.

 - Family uses false, misleading or deliberate omission of information as a basis for securing or renewing a permit, fails to update information when address or circumstances change, or fails to follow school rules and policies.

 - Space at the student’s grade level is not available (as determined by the principal) and/or would exceed the pupil-class average established by the district.

 - The transfer would negatively impact on the desegregation plan of this district or of the district of residence.